mgreminger/EngineeringPaper.xyz/README.md

 [SymPy](https://www.sympy.org) Python symbolic math library is used to handle all calculations.

 ## Learning to Use EngineeringPaper.yxz
 There are many ways to learn EngineeringPaper.xyz.
-The built-in [editable tutorial](https://engineeringpaper.xyz/CUsUSuwHkHzNyButyCHEng) is a good place to start.
-For many other resources, including video tutorials and example sheets, see the
+The built-in [editable tutorial](https://engineeringpaper.xyz/CUsUSuwHkHzNyButyCHEng) or this [tutorial video](https://youtu.be/WOVhjF-7blU) are good places to start.
+For many other resources, including many video tutorials and example sheets, see the
 [learning EngineeringPaper.xyz](https://blog.engineeringpaper.xyz/engineeringpaperxyz-tutorial) blog post.

 ## Dependencies